syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Appearance.md

 ## Customize the Symbol appearance

 You can customize the appearance of a [Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) by changing its style properties of Background, BorderThickness, BorderBrush, and Padding.
-The following code explains how to customize the appearance of the symbol.
+The below code example explains how to customize the appearance of the symbol.

-The width and height properties of the symbol enable you to define the size of the symbols.
+The width and height properties of the symbol allow you to define the size of the symbols.

 {% tabs %}